carbon-language/carbon-lang/mlir/docs/RationaleLinalgDialect.md

 Of course, we are not advocating for using ML everywhere in the stack
 immediately: low-level compilation and machine models are still quite performant in LLVM.
-However, for the high-level and mid-level optimization problems, models need to be conditioned (probalistically) on the low-level compiler which acts as a blackbox.
+However, for the high-level and mid-level optimization problems, models need to be conditioned (probabilistically) on the low-level compiler which acts as a blackbox.
 For these reasons we prioritize the design of IR and transformations with search-friendly properties over building cost models.